makmakcol/backend-securebank/README.md

 MERN FULLSTACK PROJECT -- BACKEND

 Welcome to the backend code repository of my first MERN fullstack portfolio project, SECURE BANK.
-This backend is a RESTful API utilizing MongoDB for database management, Express.js for routing, and Node.js for as the runtime environment.
-CRUD operations are employed throughout this application to integrate and implement user functionality across the deployed application.
-This application is deployed on "Render: Cloud Application Hosting for Developers"-- the backend is deployed as web service.
+This backend is a RESTful API utilizing MongoDB for database management, Express.js for routing, and Node.js as the runtime environment.
+CRUD operations are integrated throughout the application to deliver a wide range of user functionalities.
+The application is hosted on "Render: Cloud Application Hosting for Developers", with the backend deployed as a web service.
 Enjoy exploring the backend code of SECURE BANK!

 Check out my splash page!
 https://backend-securebank.onrender.com